philtelco/philtelco.github.io/_posts/2024-02-10-protel-programming-line.md

 Finally, dial `*#3`.
 You should hear the phone say the phone number of the phone (in this case __555-555-5555__) and then you will hear the phone connect to ExpressNet and download the necessary configuration.
 This should take around 5 minutes total.
 After the download finishes, dial `*#6`, and you should hear a timestamp of the last successful download.

 If your download fails, try repeating the steps above again.
-Otherwise, make sure you have working (and charged) payphone batteries (test this by calling your payphone and seeing if the internal modem picks up), a working keypad, etc.
+Otherwise, make sure you have working (and charged) payphone batteries (test this by calling your payphone and seeing if the internal modem picks up), a working keypad, etc. *Note:You may need to retry five times or so depending on a number of factors, VoIP can be temperamental.
+For additional help, don't hesitate to [contact us](./contact/)*

 ## Next Steps